-30. Whistleblowing
+31. Whistleblowing

 Whistle blowing is the mechanism by which staff and volunteers can voice their concerns, made in good faith, without fear of repercussion.
-The school has a clear and accessible whistle blowing policy that meets the terms of the Public Interest Disclosure Act 1998.
-Staff and volunteers who use whistle blowing procedures should have their employment rights protected.
+The school has a clear and accessible whistleblowing policy that meets the terms of the Public Interest Disclosure Act 1998.
+Staff and volunteers who use whistleblowing procedures should have their employment rights protected.

-Staff and volunteers should recognise their individual responsibilities to bring matters of concern to the attention of the Headteacher/Principal and/or relevant external agencies and that to not do so may result in charges of serious neglect on their part where the welfare of children may be at risk.
+Staff and volunteers should recognise their individual responsibilities to bring matters of concern to the attention of the headteacher/principal and/or relevant external agencies including the DO when appropriate and that to not do so may result in charges of serious neglect on their part where the welfare of children may be at risk.